turambar173/indigo-lbtda-onedata/README.md

 ### Upload data

 Now it is time to upload some data to your spaces.
-You can download some public LBT files at [this url](https://owncloud.ia2.inaf.it/index.php/s/mV50adXpRFXaqWR).
+You can download some public LBT files at this URL <https://owncloud.ia2.inaf.it/index.php/s/mV50adXpRFXaqWR>.
 Untar the archive and use the files in the folder *Test files* to perform some upload test.

 The easiest way to upload data is using the web interface.
 Go to your LBT Zone webpage and sign in as admin.
-Now you can see in the map of the world the two green points: these are the providers that support your spaces.
+Now you can see in the map of the world two green icons: these are the providers that support your spaces.
 Click on the Trieste provider icon on the map and click on the button *Go to your files*.
 You will be redirected to Oneprovider web interface, where you can access and manage your files.